 Manual invoices may be used in special circumstances, such as:

 - internal invoicing that must be on a manual invoice

 - miscellaneous department events

-- by departments pre-approved to not use Banner External Invoices
+- by departments not pre-approved to use Fast Accounts Receivable

 Invoicing an external party in the form of a letter, email or conversation is not acceptable.